kenreilly/flutter-scroll-animation-demo/README.md

 ### Contributing
 Questions, comments, suggestions, and other contributions are welcome, as this is an open-source example project and not officially maintained as part of an application or library etc.

-### Credits
-Project Background Photo by eberhard grossgasteiger on Unsplash